 If you are looking for more modern spooky and scary events, then there are many haunted house options in the Atlanta area.
 USA Today listed the top 10 Atlanta haunted houses in an article published in 2014.
 Below are just a few of the haunted attractions in the area:

 The Netherworld Haunted House in Norcross, Georgia, has been voted the best Halloween attraction in the Atlanta area for multiple years.
 This walk-through haunted complex has live actors, special effects and incredible monsters.
 It has been featured on Travel Channel and CNN.
 Netherworld is open every Friday and Saturday through November 7th.

 Fright Fest, Six Flag’s annual Halloween celebration at Six Flags over Georgia, runs on select nights through November 1st.
 By day, the park hosts family friendly costume contests, arts and crafts and other special events.
 By night, the park is transformed into a haunted amusement park with scare zones, frightening rides and haunted houses.

 13 Stories is a 13 story haunted house filled with multiple haunted houses.
 This haunted house is made to be more intense and scary than your typical haunted attractions and has been nominated for the 10 best extreme haunted attractions in the country.
 13 Stories is open through November 13th.

 There is so much to see and do for the Halloween holiday in the Atlanta area.
 Storage World is proud to be part of the great Atlanta area.
-Stop by any of our 3 Atlanta self storage locations in Decatur, Jonesboro, or Stockbridge wishes everyone a safe and Happy Halloween!
+Stop by any of our 3 Atlanta self storage locations in Decatur, GA on Panthersville Rd and Flat Shoals Pkwy and Jonesboro, GA.
+We wish everyone a safe and Happy Halloween!